akkeris/region-api/README.md

 * VAULT_PREFIX - The prefix to use for vault credentials injected as enviornment variables.
 * SECRETS - A comma delimited list of vault paths where shared credentials are stored

-**DigiCert Certificate Issuer**

-Note, if you're using digicert setting `DIGICERT_SECRET` will immediately pick DigiCert as the issuer type, and ignore certificate manager issuer settings.

-* DIGICERT_SECRET - The vault path for the digicert token/login secret
-* DIGICERT_REQUEST_URL - The digicert request url API
-* DIGICERT_URL - The digicert url https://www.digicert.com/services/v2
-* CERT_EMAIL - DigiCert - email address used when requesting new certificates
-* CERT_COUNTRY -  DigiCert - the two letter country code used when requesting new certificates (e.g., US), all caps
-* CERT_PROVINCE -  DigiCert - the state or province used when requesting new certificates
-* CERT_LOCALITY -  DigiCert - the city or locality used when requested new certificates
-* CERT_ORG -  DigiCert - the organization or company name used when requesting new certificates
-* CERT_ORG_UNIT -  DigiCert - the organization unit or department name used when requesting new certificates
-* CERT_VALIDITY_YEARS=2 - The length of time certificates issued will last (in years).

 **Cert Manager Certificate Issuer**

 This uses jetstack's cert-manager (if installed) to issue certificates.
-Note above, you may only have the settings for digicert or cert manager set.
-For example setting `DIGICERT_SECRET` will automatically pick it as the certificate issuer and these settings will be ignored.
+By default this is the only issuer manager that's supported.

-* CERTMANAGER_ISSUER_NAME - The cluster issuer name to use when requesting certificates.
-The issuer must be a cluster wide issuer.
+* DEFAULT_ISSUER - The clusterissuer to use by default when ordering a new certificate (one may be specified when ordering a cert)
-* CERTMANAGER_PROVIDER_NAME - The provider name to use when requesting certificates, this should match at least one provider in the cluster-wide issuer.
 * CERT_NAMESPACE - The namespace to store certificates.
 This defaults to `istio-system` to make the certificates (and their secrets) mountable by istio.
-This has no affect on DigiCert Certificate Issuer as it stores its certificates in vault.

 **Optional Environment Variables:**